 #32 of 51 Places to Visit in Maharashtra

 Nestled in the heart of the Sahyadri range, Durshet is famous for its abundant natural beauty.
-Apart from meandering rivers, gushing waterfalls and lush green environs, the town houses many ruins of heritage sites and ancient temples.
+Apart from meandering rivers, gushing waterfalls, and lush green environs, the townhouses many ruins of heritage sites and ancient temples.
 Ballaleshwar Temple and Varad Vinayak Temple—two of the eight famous Ashtavinayak temples—are located in the vicinity.
-Other popular attractions here include Imagicaa Theme Park, Pali Fort, Durshet Forest Lodge and Uddhar Hot Springs.
+Other popular attractions here include Imagicaa Theme Park, Pali Fort, Durshet Forest Lodge, and Uddhar Hot Springs.

 33. Gondia, Maharashtra